-Snorkeling is, on the whole, a fairly safe past time, however, accidental drowning is one of the leading causes of death amongst tourists in Hawaii.
-On average on tourist, a week dies in Hawaii, often from drowning.
+Snorkeling is, on the whole, a fairly safe pastime, however, accidental drowning is one of the leading causes of death among tourists in Hawaii.
+On average, one tourist a week dies in Hawaii, often from drowning.
 We say this not to scare you out of the water, but to take proper precautions and be wary of the potential dangers.
 Our Hawaii Snorkeling Safety tips should help you keep safe and sound when snorkeling in most places in Hawaii.

 Division of Aquatic Resources

 These guys are in charge of ocean safety for the Hawaii Government so always read and take on board what they have to say.

 I should take a second to explain myself and why I feel qualified to write this.
 This is all my own observations from hundreds of snorkel trips in Hawaii and other locations around the world along with some very extreme open water swimming experiences and a good amount of dives in both Hawaii and other places.
 I live in the water whenever possible.
 And the joy of Hawaii for me is the access to fantastic ocean water year-round.

 I am a long-distance swimmer (Ironman Triathlete actually) and have swum in many varied and “interesting” locations from fast-flowing rivers to frigid freezing lakes, and wild oceans.
 I have snorkeled, swum, and dived all over the world.
 I have broken every rule I am about to make and experienced the consequences.
 I have been gripped with fear and panic for real and imaginary reasons and genuinely wondered if I was going to make it out alive.